-Over the last few years, professionals across the globe have been ditching traditional office spaces in favour of coworking, but some professionals are skeptical of the shift as this movement disrupts long-held business norms.
+Over the last few years, professionals across the globe have been ditching traditional office spaces in favor of coworking, but some professionals are skeptical of the shift as this movement disrupts long-held business norms.
 People often think coworking spaces are too distracting, only for startups, or just a glorified term for any other office space.

 While many coworking spaces do have a casual vibe, they are definitely much more ‘work’ than play.
 So, today, let’s debunk some of the most common coworking myths once and for all!